-The Louis Stokes Colorado Alliance for Minority Participation (CO-AMP) is proud to represent fourteen Colorado institutions of higher education as part of the National Science Foundation’s framework of colleges and universities that comprise the LS-AMP network.
+The Louis Stokes Colorado Alliance for Minority Participation (CO-AMP) is proud to represent fifteen Colorado institutions of higher education as part of the National Science Foundation’s framework of colleges and universities that comprise the LS-AMP network.
 CO-AMP is currently represented by five Hispanic Serving Institutions (HSIs) in Colorado.

 Since its inception in 1996, CO-AMP has been an innovative consortium of institutions increasing the quality of education for underrepresented minorities (URM) in Science, Technology, Engineering and Mathematics (STEM) fields and has built an infrastructure for collaborative programs and activities.
 During the last fifteen years, the CO-AMP has significantly impacted participants to make profound and successful changes in their academic careers and their lives.
 Over the years, CO-AMP has also integrated minority students into college life, initiated early STEM advising and mentoring, enhanced state of the art interventions to increase the number of underrepresented STEM students, and increased communication of effective programming across our partner institutions.